 When a doctor is faced with someone with depression, the quick and easy response is to write a prescription.
 No surprise then that the number of prescriptions for anti-depressants has doubled since 1994.
 Although drugs do have an important role to play in relieving symptoms, especially in serious depression, they have many negative side effects and cannot prevent relapse.

 So what’s the alternative?
 Cognitive behavioural therapy (CBT) has been thoroughly researched and is the therapy of choice for depression.
 It is highly effective: in alleviating mild to moderate depression it is as effective as medication (with none of the side effects).
 CBT helps people understand how they become and remain depressed, it helps prevent relapse.

-Through enhanced awareness participants begin to see the signs of potential crisis, upset and onset of low mood much sooner than they normally would, which enables them to respond in a calm, clear headed way that doesn’t result in depression, anxiety or stress.
+Through enhanced awareness participants begin to see the signs of potential crisis, upset and the onset of low mood much sooner than they normally would, which enables them to respond in a calm, clear-headed way that doesn’t result in depression, anxiety or stress.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 I’m an experienced UKCP registered psychotherapist, counsellor working in private practice at Combe Down Branch Surgery (Odd Down), The Abbey Practice in Bath (centre) and Fulcrum House, Bristol.